isomerpages/moe-zhonghuapri/_departments/CCE/Photo Gallery on CCE programmes.md

 **by Singapore Kindness Movement (SKM)**

-Our school is participating in the Friend of Singa (FOS) project this year, with the aim of encouraging Zhonghuarians to be kind and considerate, as well as influence and raise the standards of behaviour and responsibility.
+<br>Our school is participating in the Friend of Singa (FOS) project this year, with the aim of encouraging Zhonghuarians to be kind and considerate, as well as influence and raise the standards of behaviour and responsibility.